Glareone/CKAD-Kubernetes-for-developers/README.md

 # Ingress vs LoadBalancer
   * Ingresses are native objects inside the cluster that can route to multiple services, while load balancers are external to the cluster and only route to a single service.
+  * On many cloud providers ingress-nginx will also create the corresponding Load Balancer resource.
+All you have to do is get the external IP and add a DNS A record inside your DNS provider that point myservicea.foo.org and myserviceb.foo.org to the nginx external IP.
+Get the external IP by running:

 # Ingress vs Service
   * So where services take care of the basic exposure, Ingress really is what brings your application to the internet